RoadsideThoughts

 Communities Also Named Sinking Valley ...

-We found two communities that share the name Sinking Valley.
+We found two communities that are also named Sinking Valley.

-There is one other community in Kentucky which is also named Sinking Valley.
+There is one other community in Kentucky that is also named Sinking Valley.

 Beyond Kentucky, there is another community also named Sinking Valley in the United States.